●▬ ▬ ●●●▬ ▬

 Zone, would I be allowed to have a ham station?

-A. Yes, because you are also the holder of an FCC-issued station license grant.
-Section 97.5, together with Section 97.301, authorize your station to transmit from almost anywhere the amateur service is regulated by the FCC and on or over the high seas outside any area where the amateur service is regulated by any authority other than the FCC.
+A. Yes, because you are also the holder of a Section 97.5(b)(1) primary station license grant.
+Section 97.5 together with Section 97.301 authorize your station to transmit from almost anywhere the amateur service is regulated by the FCC and on or over the high seas outside any area where the amateur service is regulated by any authority other than the FCC.

 give written notification thereof to the Interference Office, National Radio Astronomy Observatory, P.O.
 Box 2, Green Bank,